zmarty/zmarty.github.io/_posts/2025-11-16-llm-inference-guide.md

 Note that GGUF prioritizes flexibility over raw speed—it's typically slower than GPU-native formats like EXL2 in both token generation and prompt processing.

-The graph below shows the impact of quantization on LLM.
-As the number of bits used for quantization increase from 2 to 16, the perplexity metric decreases (lower is better).
-Perplexity scales smoothly with model size across quantization levels, with 6-bit quantization staying within 0.1% of FP16.
+The graph below shows the impact of quantization on LLM quality.
+As the number of bits used for quantization increases from 2 to 16, perplexity decreases (lower is better).
+Perplexity is an evaluation metric that measures how well a language model predicts the next word in a sequence: a lower perplexity score indicates better, more confident predictions.
+The metric scales smoothly with model size across quantization levels, with 6-bit quantization staying within 0.1% of FP16.
 The [table](https://github.com/ggml-org/llama.cpp/pull/1684) on this list explains in more detail the 10 quantization data points chosen for each model size.

 <img width="792" height="612" alt="image" src="https://github.com/user-attachments/assets/03a79b2c-33ed-4385-ab87-ee2385a3182b" />